SingularitySurfer/SingularitySystems/_posts/2021-04-12-interpolator.md

 There are a few additional adjustments necessary to make the architecture execute the desired function.
 First, the trivial polyphase sample from HBF1 has to be piped into the input of HBF2 with the correct delay.
 Second, a zero multiplication has to be injected in the last time-multiplexed DSP because HBF1 requires an odd amount of multiplications.
 Third, as filter rounding for the DSPs is performed by piping an offset value into the C input of the first DSP block, this offset must be applied every second cycle for filter B.

-Using this arrangement, the second HBF can be implemented at zero DSP cost.
+Using this arrangement, the second HBF can be implemented at **zero DSP cost**.
 The downside is that the multiplexers use more fabric logic, though this was not the limiting resource.

 In order to make the interpolator meet the $R_{CLK}=250$MHz timing requirements, pipelining has to be used between each arthmetic operation and DSP block.
 During development it was found that the C register of the DSPs was not necessary to meet timing in a design containing only one interpolator.
 Yet, with several interpolators in a big design, it was found that the C register is required.
 As the C register actualizes a unit delay between the postadders in the DSP chain, the filter topology had to be adapted.
-Figure \ref{arch} shows three iterations of HBF topologies with the last one being utilized in the final interpolator.
+Figure 5 shows three iterations of HBF topologies with the last one being utilized in the final interpolator.

 |<img src="{{site.baseurl}}/img/posts/interpolator/topologies.png" width="78%">|
 |:--:|